Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

 with the same shape as the input, so that the block can be seamlessly inserted into deep hierarchical backbones.

 Given the normalized input \(\widetilde X=\mathrm{Norm}(X)\), the block first splits into an evolution branch and a gate branch:

 where \(W_u\) and \(W_g\) are learnable linear projections, \(\mathrm{DSConv}(\cdot)\) denotes depthwise separable convolution, and \(\phi(\cdot)\) denotes the SiLU activation.
-The evolution branch provides the driving signal for state evolution, while the gate branch provides an input-dependent modulation path.
+The evolution branch provides the driving signal for Kirchhoff-governed latent evolution, while the gate branch provides an input-dependent modulation path.
 The DSConv layer introduces lightweight local interaction before the dynamical update.

-For the discrete neural realization of a single KNC, we use \(v_t\) to denote the latent state at step \(t\), in direct correspondence with the continuous-time state \(v(t)\).
-The implemented state-update/readout rule is written as
+For the discrete neural realization of a single KNC, we use \(v_k\) to denote the latent potential at the \(k\)-th discrete step, in direct correspondence with the continuous-time variable \(v(t)\) sampled at \(t_k\).
+The implemented evolution/readout rule is written as

-where \(y_t\) is the emitted output of the cell, \(\bar\alpha_t\) is the effective retention coefficient, \(\bar\beta_t\) is the effective input-injection coefficient, \(c_t\) is the readout coefficient, and \(d\) is a learned skip/readout parameter.
-This is the discrete implementation counterpart of Eqs.~\eqref{eq:methods_state_ct} and \eqref{eq:methods_knc_output_discrete}: \(\bar\alpha_t\) corresponds to relaxation/retention, \(\bar\beta_t\) corresponds to input injection, and \((c_t,d)\) correspond to state/input readout.
+where \(y_k\) is the emitted output of the cell at the \(k\)-th discrete step, \(\bar\alpha_k\) is the effective retention coefficient, \(\bar\beta_k\) is the effective input-injection coefficient, \(c_k\) is the readout coefficient, and \(d\) is a learned skip/readout parameter.
+This is the discrete implementation counterpart of Eqs.~\eqref{eq:methods_state_discrete} and \eqref{eq:methods_knc_output_discrete}: \(\bar\alpha_k\) corresponds to relaxation/retention, \(\bar\beta_k\) corresponds to input injection, and \((c_k,d)\) correspond to latent-potential/input readout.

 To enhance expressive capacity, part of these effective coefficients are made input-dependent through learnable projections:

 and the discretized coefficients are formed as